xeaone/element/API.md

 				- `parameters: String` Named '/account/{user}', or catchalls '{\*}'
 			- `title: String` The title for the page
 			- `handler: Function` Overrieds the default render method
-			- `component: String` The name of a component to insert into o-view
+			- `component: String` The name of a component to insert into o-router
 			- `url: Object, String` URL path to JS web-component or a Oxe.loader.load Object
 - `setup: Function`
 	- `options: Object` Accepts the above options